andraugust/andraugust.github.io/thermo-2.md

 ---

-Thermodynamics is a framework for describing the macroscopic properties of bulk matter.
-It's a coarse-grained model that allows us to focus on a small number of observables despite there being an enormous number of degrees of freedom at the microscopic level.
+Thermodynamics is a framework for modelling the macroscopic properties of matter.
+It's a coarse-grained approach that allows us to describe systems in terms of a small number of observables, despite there being an enormous number of degrees of freedom at the microscopic level.

 ## When is Thermodynamics?